gmaresca/angular-mastery-workshop/exercise-1-angular-cli.md

 1. Install `webpack-bundle-analyzer` as a dev dependency (`npm i -D`)
 2. Add `analyze` script to your `package.json` file which will run `ng build` with `--prod` and `--stats-json` flags
-3. Extend the command with `&& webpack-bundle-analyze ./dist/customer-admin-app/stats-es2015.json`
+3. Extend the command with `&& webpack-bundle-analyzer ./dist/customer-admin-app/stats.json` (or `stats-es2015.json` based on your current browserlist / differential loading configuration)
 4. Run the analyze command and explore the website in opened tab (try checking "Show content of concatenated modules" checkbox)

 ### Troubleshooting